The quiet restlessness of people who want more from life

 Why do you feel this way?

 Well, you’re an entrepreneur at heart.
-Eager to take the helm, be your own hero, and champion it!
+Eager to take the helm, be your own hero, and run things your way.

 And it’s this independent attitude that has helped you perform, regardless of the task.

 Ultimately, you have an uncontrollable urge to seek out autonomy wherever possible.
-It motivates you in ways taking orders can simply never do.
+It motivates you in ways that taking orders simply never can.

 3) You are a natural-born leader

 Do people naturally gravitate towards you?
-It’s like you have this invisible pull or “unspoken rizz”.
+It’s like you have this invisible pull — a kind of natural magnetism.

-Truth is, you’re a friend magnet and it’s what sets you apart from everyone else.
+Truth is, you’re someone people are drawn to, and it’s what sets you apart.

 Take this for example.